pregnancy and post natal

 --How can I prepare for my pregnancy?

 One of the best ways to prepare for pregnancy, physically and mentally, is to become or remain physically active and healthy prior to, during and after pregnancy.
-The benefits of regular physical activity are weight management, reduced risk of gestational diabetes (where your blood sugar levels are too high) and preeclampsia (high blood pressure, fluid retention), heart and lung health and mental wellbeing.
+The benefits of regular physical activity are improved readiness for birth, weight management, reduced risk of gestational diabetes (where your blood sugar levels are too high) and preeclampsia (high blood pressure, fluid retention), less back and pelvic pain, improved heart and lung health as well as improved mental wellbeing which includes a lower risk of postnatal depression.

 Women with uncomplicated pregnancies are advised to do aerobic as well as strength training exercises, working towards 20-30 minutes per day, most days of the week at moderate intensities (you should still be able to talk while you exercise).